Stuart Humphryes: Notable posts

 On 15 September 2022, Humphryes tweeted original colour footage from the 1952 Lying-in-state and funeral procession for the late King George VI.
 This tweet went viral and was subsequently featured by The Independent, The Guardian, the Daily Mirror, the Daily Star and LADbible. and was discussed on Jazz FM radio.

 In October 2021, his series of enhanced Paget plates, originally taken by Frank Hurley during Ernest Shackleton's Imperial Trans-Antarctic Expedition, were featured by Live Science.

 On 30 August 2021, his viral tweet of Øyvind Kolås's colour assimilation grid prompted an article in various tabloids and The Times.

 On 8 November 2018, Humphryes tweeted his own recitation of the Great War poem "In Flanders Fields" to mark the centenary of Armistice Day.
 This video was used by the Daily Mirror to head its article on war poetry.

 On 30 September 2018, his tweet of a 1943 photograph, apparently showing the anachronous use of a mobile device, made international news.
 In the UK it was covered by media sites such as LADbible. and tabloid newspapers including the Daily Mirror, and The Sun, whilst in the US it was picked up by Fox News.
 Other international coverage included stories in Russia, Taiwan, Hungary, China and Vietnam.

 On 29 August 2018 he tweeted colour film of 1930s Edinburgh which also prompted an article and interview in the Edinburgh Evening News.

 Film colourisation

 The Daleks' Master Plan

-In 2005 Humphryes collaborated with James Russell, a design engineer who was one of the founder members of the Doctor Who Restoration Team and the son of film director Ken Russell to colourise the surviving 35mm film from the 1965 Doctor Who serial The Daleks' Master Plan.
+In 2005 Humphryes collaborated with James Russell, a design engineer who was one of the founder members of the Doctor Who Restoration Team and the son of film director Ken Russell to colourise surviving 35mm film from the 1965 Doctor Who serial The Daleks' Master Plan.
 The colourised footage was incorporated into "The Dalek Tapes" documentary on the 2006 DVD release of Genesis of the Daleks. and as an extra on the Destiny of the Daleks blu-ray release in 2022.